-In 2022 a total of 40 sessions took place helping the rangers with tasks such as tree planting, clearance work, installation of various infrastructure and the creation of a new mini beast/education area, amongst other things.
-The sessions attracted 446 volunteer visits and provided our service with 892 hours of additional resource.
+In 2023 a total of 39 sessions took place helping the rangers with tasks such as tree planting, clearance work, installation of various infrastructure and the creation of the new community tree nursery area, amongst other things.
+The sessions attracted 417 volunteer visits and provided our service with 914 hours of additional resource.
 We are extremely grateful for the help, support and enthusiasm of this group, and we know that they are enjoying seeing their efforts make so much difference.
-Everyone involved is excited to see the improvements which this group can make to Pretty Corner in 2023.
+Everyone involved is excited to see the improvements which this group can make to Pretty Corner in 2024.
+We have shared some photos from the year below.